-Net Investment in capital assets: The net investment in capital assets component of net position consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction or improvement of those assets.
+Net investment in capital assets: The net investment in capital assets component of net position consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction or improvement of those assets.
 Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are included in this component of net position.
-For fiscal years 2018 and 2017 there were no deferred outflows or inflows of resources.
+For fiscal years 2019 and 2018 there were no deferred outflows or inflows of resources.

-Restricted: Restricted net position represents the portion of net position subject to externally imposed stipulations that can be fulfilled by actions of the Center pursuant to those stipulations or that expire by the passage of time.
-At June 30, 2018 and 2017, the Center does not maintain any restricted net position.
+Restricted: Restricted net position represents the portion of net position that is reported as restricted when there are external third party limitations (statutory, contractual, or bond covenant) on its use.
+At June 30, 2019 and 2018, the Center does not maintain any restricted net position.